Seneca-SRT111-Fall2026/SRT111-Lab1/README.md

 - The value of `stock` should be a decimal number inputted by the user.
 - Print the product of `quantity` and `stock` with 4 spaces before the answer using the module % formatting.
 - Print the product of `quantity` and `stock` with 7 spaces before the answer and make sure the answer only goes to hundredths using the module % formatting.
+- - Run the script from the terminal.
+- Take a screenshot showing:
+  - Your code
+  - Terminal output.
+This should show your username in the terminal.
+- Add this screenshot in a word document under the heading "**Lab1e**".